ietf-wg-cellar/matroska-specification/cellar-tags/index_tags.md

 Readers of this document should be familiar with that section, the different high level parts of Matroska as defined in [@!RFC9559, section 4.5] and EBML Master Elements as defined in [@!RFC8794, section 7.7].

+Matroska Tags consist of a name and a value.
+Unlike EBML or Matroska elements, they are not dependent on the version of the file.
+All tags defined in this document, and even others, can be used in all versions of Matroska.

 While the Matroska tagging framework allows anyone to create their own custom tags, it is important to have a common set of values for interoperability.